shuttle1987/save-and-resume/README.md

 ![Keras logo](https://s3.amazonaws.com/keras.io/img/keras-logo-2018-large-1200.png)

-Keras provide a great API for saving and loading a checkpoints.
+Keras provides a great API for saving and loading checkpoints.
 Let's take a look:

 ### Saving
 Keras provides a set of functions called [callback](https://keras.io/callbacks/): you can think of it as events that will triggered at certain training state.
 The callback we need for checkpointing is the [ModelCheckpoint](https://keras.io/callbacks/#modelcheckpoint) which provides all the features we need according to the checkpoint strategy adopted.

-**This function save only the model's weights**, if you want to save the whole model or some of the components take a look at [how can i save a keras model from Keras docs](https://keras.io/getting-started/faq/#how-can-i-save-a-keras-model).
+**This function save only the model's weights**, if you want to save the whole model or some of the components take a look at [how can I save a Keras model from Keras docs](https://keras.io/getting-started/faq/#how-can-i-save-a-keras-model).

 First of all we have to import the callback functions:
 ```python